raulpenate/PyPususa/info/README.md

 # Theory

+> [!NOTE]
+> Most of the info was extracted from this book [Crafting Interpreters](https://craftinginterpreters.com/), please consider support him buying this book if you enjoy what you see.

 You can’t compile your compiler using itself yet, but if you have another compiler for your language written in some other language, you